-Plenaxis Uses, Dosage, Side Effects, Food Interaction and all others data.
+Plenaxis Uses, Dosage, Side Effects and more

 Synthetic decapeptide antagonist to gonadotropin releasing hormone (GnRH).
 It is marketed by Praecis Pharmaceuticals as Plenaxis.
 Praecis announced in June 2006 that it was voluntarily withdrawing the drug from the market.